Nike's Crazy New Running Shoe Is Basically A Sock

 The sole of this new Nike Free Flyknit is the same as the Nike Free, but the upper is a knitted material that’s really sock-like.

-It seems pretty wild, but we’re guessing it might be a little too extreme for non-hardcore runners who don’t want to drop $160 on a shoe they’ve never experiences before.
+It seems pretty wild, but we’re guessing it might be a little too extreme for non-hardcore runners who don’t want to drop $160 on a shoe they’ve never experienced before.

 The shoe: